irislapa/misko3-tetris/README.md

 I used the demo project from [repo](https://github.com/LAPSyLAB/Misko3_Docs_and_Projects.git), to build on, since it already has the necessary dirver implementations.

 The game logic is based on the classic Tetris rules:
 - Tetrominoes fall from the top of the playfield
 - Player then moves and rotate tetrominoes to fit them into gaps
-- Completing horizontal lines without gaps clears the line and awards points
+- The completed line is colored gold
-- The game ends when the stack of tetrominoes reaches the top of the playfield
+- The amount of points is calculated based on the number of lines filled

 ### Tetris piece aka.
 Tetromino
-A tetromino can easily be represented as a 4x4 matrix, where each element is a boolean value, indicating if the cell is occupied or not.
+A tetromino can easily be represented as a 4x4 matrix, where each array element is a boolean value, indicating if the cell is occupied or not.
 The
 ```c
 typedef struct {